 The destruction of Sudan’s Al-Shifa pharmaceutical factory on Aug.
 30, 1998, is a template of the U.S. method of keeping developing countries permanently backward.
-This game has been deployed before and ever since.
+Like with Libya this skulduggery has been deployed before and ever since.
 The plant was bombed by the Crime Syndicate after one year in operation.

 The message was clear: There will be no independent or self-sufficient economic players impinging on western pharma profits and their global empires.

 Based on what turned out to be flimsy pretenses, 13 Tomahawk missiles, at a taxpayer price tag of million dollars a pop, wrecked the factory.
 The U.S. claimed the plant was helping phantom boogeyman Osama bin Laden build chemical weapons.

 Soon after the attacks, the U.S. evidence and rationale were criticized as faulty, and academics Max Taylor and Mohamed Elbushra cited “a broad acceptance that this plant was not involved in the production of any chemical weapons.”

 Medicinal Production of Al-Shifa Pharmaceutical Factory